minimum2scp/dockerfiles/ruby-full/README.md

  * based on minimum2scp/ruby (see https://github.com/minimum2scp/dockerfiles/tree/master/ruby)
  * ruby 2.0.0-p645, ruby 2.1.6, ruby 2.2.2 is installed by rbenv
+ * ruby 2.1.5, 2.2.2 is installed by debian package

 ## ssh login to container